March 5, 2019 376

 Many organizations use ethics training to encourage ethical behavior.
-Such training may focus exclusively on ethical concerns or may be integrated into training programmes that cover a variety of organizational issues.
+Such training may focus exclusively on ethical concerns or may be integrated into training programs that cover a variety of organizational issues.
 Ethical training can help align behavior in the ethical arena with major organizational goals.

 An ethics hotline is a special telephone line established to enable employees to bypass the normal chain of command in reporting grievances and serious ethical problems.
 An executive designated to investigate and help resolve issues that are reported usually handles the line.
 A hotline facilitates the internal handling of problems and thus reduces the likelihood that employees will become external whistleblowers.
 A whistle-blower is an employee who reports a real or perceived wrongdoing, he should not be allowed to report outside.

-Entrepreneurs can demonstrate their commitment by instituting a variety of the mechanisms listed here and by setting positive examples through their own behaviors.
+Entrepreneurs can demonstrate their commitment by instituting a variety of the mechanisms listed here and by setting positive examples through their behaviors.
 Subordinates nowadays are likely to pay more attention to what top managers do than to what they say.

-Ethics Committee is a group charged with helping to establish policies and solve major questions involving ethical issues confronting organization members in the course of their work, the committee may also oversee training programmes on ethics.
+Ethics Committee is a group charged with helping to establish policies and solve major questions involving ethical issues confronting organization members in the course of their work, the committee may also oversee training programs on ethics.
 Often the committee consists of several individuals from top management and/or the board of directors.